 Using a Butter Recipe Cake mix is the first key to success in making this gooey butter cake.

-It gives this dish a ton of buttery flavor.
+It gives this dish a ton of buttery fall flavor.

-You may use any brand of cake mix that you like.
+You may use any brand of boxed cake mix that you like.

-Combine the dry cake mix, one egg, and a half cup of melted butter in a medium bowl to make the crust.
+Combine the dry cake mix, one egg, and a half cup of melted butter in a medium bowl to make the cake layer.

-To create a thick dough, combine the dry cake mix, butter, and egg using an electric mixer.
+To create a thick dough for the bottom layer, combine the dry cake mix, butter, and egg using an electric mixer.

-In a greased 9×13-inch baking pan, press the dough into the pan.
+Grease a 9×13-inch baking dish with cooking spray then press the cake batter in an even layer into the pan.

 The Fiesta baking dishes are my favorite since they are so attractive and vibrant.